As a parent or caregiver, you’re likely hypersensitive to every little thing related to your child.

 Regardless, Early Intervention Is Key

-Early intervention speech therapy and pediatric physical therapy makes it easier for your child to overcome the bad habits they can develop.
+Early intervention in both speech therapy and pediatric physical therapy make it easier for your child to overcome the bad habits they can develop.

-These habits become more difficult to overcome the older your child gets.
+These habits can also become more difficult to overcome the older your child gets.

-In addition, early autism screening & evaluation in Washington DC can help you better understand your child’s unique needs.
+In addition, early autism screening and evaluation in Washington DC can help you better understand your child’s unique needs.

 Let’s have a look at the roles of speech therapists, and physical therapists, in the treatment of autism spectrum disorder.